geraudmathe/Locomotive-fundamentals/README.md

       ru: Russian
 	```

-	Add here your custom locale, in order to display it in the admin panel.
+	Add here your custom locale, in order to display it in the backoffice panel.

-	To recapitulate :
+	*To summarize :*

 	If your custom locales doesn't have to be translated in the admin, define your ```default_locale``` and just add your custom locale name translation in ```admin_ui.DEFAULT_LOCALE.yml```.

-	If want translate the admin in your custom locale, copy these files :
+	If you want translate the backoffice in your custom locale, copy these files :

 	```
 	admin_ui.LOCALE.yml